Fattigman/python-sql-tutorial/docs/SQL.md

 -- Will only show entries with a hire_date later than 2022-01-01 SELECT * FROM employees WHERE hire_date > '2022-01-01';
 ```
+***NOTE THIS***

+The id column is defined as primary key.
+This is a very important concept as it is a unique identifier for each item in a database.
+The primary key is a value that must be unique to each element in a table, and it shall never be changed.
+Those are the two most important rules of primary keys.
+There are some softer rules that are related to which database engine you use, such as if you should assign these keys manually or not.
+In some databases, foreign keys are automatically assigned, and is thus necessary, but in other databases they can be specified for more controlled during creation.

 ## SQL is a relational database
 SQL is also a so called relational database, meaning you can link tables to each other via keys, creating so called relations between the data.
 In the following case, we will create a table that is linked to the employees table via a key: